mbarbin/crs/doc/docs/reference/crs-actions-config/README.md

 $ crs tools config validate valid-full.json
 ```

-#### Configuration with Selected Fields Only

-Since all fields are optional, you can have a configuration with just specific fields:
+**Configuration with Selected Fields Only** - Since all fields are optional, you can have a configuration with just specific fields:

 <!-- $MDX file=minimal-with-allowlist.json -->
 ```json